alexdiliberto/code-conventions/README.md

 # Finish the feature and Create PR
 git push

-# Delete and prune the remote branch once merged
+# After the feature is merged, delete and prune the remote branch
 git push origin --delete feature/my-new-feature git remote prune origin
 ```